 Cons:

-- Requires manual sync (you click a button, not automatic)
+- Requires manual sync (you click a button)

 - No iCloud support